 Over the next few weeks, we will be reading and discussing the book "The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East," by Sandy Tolan (New York: Bloomsbury USA, 2006).
-During the class sessions designated below, we will discuss that week's readings generally, and you'll have a specific assignment for class detailed below related to those readings.
+During the class sessions designated below, we will discuss that week's readings generally, and you'll have a specific assignment for class related to that day's readings.